J. Carroll McCormick: Early life

 Carroll McCormick was born in Philadelphia, Pennsylvania, on December 15, 1907.
 He studied at St. Charles Borromeo Seminary in Philadelphia and at the Pontifical Roman Major Seminary in Rome.

 Priesthood

 McCormick was ordained to the priesthood for the Archdiocese of Philadelphia by his uncle, Cardinal Dennis Dougherty, in Philadelphia on July 10, 1932.
 McCormick later served as vice-chancellor of the archdiocese and was appointed chancellor in 1936.
 On June 24, 1940, McCormick gave the benediction at the second session of the 1940 Republican National Convention in Philadelphia.
 He was appointed pastor of St. Stephen's Parish in Philadelphia in 1944.

 Auxiliary Bishop of Philadelphia

-On January 11, 1947, McCormick was appointed as an auxiliary bishop of Philadelphia and titular bishop of Ruspae by Pope Pius XII.
+On January 11, 1947, McCormick was appointed as an auxiliary bishop of Philadelphia and titular bishop of Ruspe by Pope Pius XII.
 He received his episcopal consecration on April 23, 1947, from Dougherty at the Cathedral of Saints Peter and Paul in Philadelphia.
 Bishops Hugh L. Lamb and Eugene J. McGuinness served as co-consecrators.